Triune ethics theory

-The triune ethics theory (TET) is a metatheory in the field of moral psychology, proposed by Darcia Narvaez and inspired by Paul MacLean's triune brain model of brain development.
+The triune ethics theory (TET) is a metatheory in the field of moral psychology.
+It was proposed by Darcia Narvaez and inspired by Paul MacLean's triune brain model of brain development.
 TET highlights the relative contributions of biological inheritance (including human evolutionary adaptations), environmental influences on neurobiology, and culture to moral development and reasoning.
 TET proposes three ethics that are the foundation or motivation for all ethics: security (or safety), engagement, and imagination.
 They differ not only in the recency of evolutionary development but also in their relative capacity to override one another.

 The three ethics

 Security

 The security ethic is based in the oldest part of the brain, involving the R-complex or the extrapyramidal system.
 The security ethic is triggered stressors that activate primal instincts and fight-or-flight responses.
 These are concerned or centered on safety, survival, and thriving in an environment (or biological system).
 With these systems present at birth, the security ethic is conditioned during sensitive periods of development (such as infancy), life experience, and trauma.
 Studies have shown that a dearth of touch in early years result in an underdevelopment of serotonin receptors.
 Children with faulty serotonin receptors are susceptible to somatosensory affectional deprivation, a condition related to depression, violent behavior, and stimulus seeking.
 As an adult, if serotonin receptors are not properly functioning, an individual is more prone to depression and anxiety.
 If receptors are damaged, and one becomes fixated at this ethic, they can be seen as cold, closed-minded, and aggressive.
 This ethic is most responsible for racism and hate towards outside groups.